HeyHeyChicken/TTS-Mac/README.md

 ## Features

-This skill will allow your assistant to answer you (no connection needed) with the Mac's Siri voice.
+This skill will allow your assistant to answer you (no connection needed) with the Mac's Siri voice.<br/>
 /!\ You need to have your server installed on a Mac.

 ## Support and contribution